Majorana Dark Matter in a new B-L model: Conclusion

 \section{Conclusion}

-In this article, we made a detailed study of Majorana dark matter in a typical $B-L$ model where the gauge symmetry is extended with a $U(1)_{B-L}$.
-The current model is enriched with three exotic fermions with $B-L$ charges $-4, -4, 5$ to avoid the triangle gauge anomalies.
+In this article, we made a detailed study of Majorana dark matter in a variant of $B-L$ model where the gauge symmetry is extended with a $U(1)_{B-L}$.
+The current model is enriched with three exotic fermions with $B-L$ charges $-4, -4, +5$, to avoid the triangle gauge anomalies.
 The scalar sector is equipped with two additional scalar singlets $\phi_1$ and $\phi_8$ with $B-L$ charges $-1,+8$ to break the $U(1)_{B-L}$ gauge symmetry giving mass to the exotic fermions and the heavy gauge boson $Z^{\prime}$.
 The structure of the model is extremely fruitful, giving two kinds of mediators that connect the visible and dark sectors.
 The lightest mass eigenstate upon the diagonalization of exotic fermion mass matrix, plays the role of dark matter.
-The scalar-portal relic abundance has been studied with all possible annihilation channels and the complete behaviour of the parameters involved in the cross sections has been displayed.
-The SI cross section has been calculated and investigated with the current limits from LUX (2016), XENON100, XENON1T and PandaX-II.
+The scalar portal relic abundance has been studied with all possible annihilation channels and the effect of massless physical Goldstone boson is suitably addressed.
+The SI cross section has been calculated and investigated with the current limits from LUX (2016), XENON1T (2017) and PandaX (2017).
 Similar strategy is repeated for $Z^{\prime}$-portal channels.
 But in the $Z^{\prime}$ case, it is not possible to study for direct searches as the Majorana dark matter couples axial-vectorially with the $Z^{\prime}$, while SM quarks couple to $Z^{\prime}$ vectorially.
 In collider searches, the ATLAS bounds on the $Z^{\prime}$ mass and $g_{BL}$ impose strong constraints.
 However, we still have a viable parameter space satisfying the current relic density and the dilepton bounds.
-We have also addressed indirect searches for DM through the study of Galactic $\gamma$-ray excess in the scalar portal scenario.
+We have also addressed the generation of light neutrino mass by adding an additional inert doublet $\eta$ with $B-L$ charge assigned as $-3$.
 To conclude, we have made a complete systematic study of Majorana dark matter in a new variant of $B-L$ gauge extended model.
 This simple model survives the current collider limits while satisfies dark matter constraints and can be probed in future high luminosity data from LHC.

 \acknowledgments SS would like to thank Dr. Subhadip Mitra for the help in CalcHEP code and Department of Science and Technology (DST) - Inspire Fellowship division, Govt of India for the financial support through ID No. IF130927.
 RM would like to thank Science and Engineering Research Board (SERB), Government of India for financial support through grant No. SB/S2/HEP-017/2013.